imazen/imageflow-dotnet-server/README.md

 Imageflow.NET Server is image processing and optimizing middleware for ASP.NET Core 3.1+.
 If you don't need an HTTP server, [try Imageflow.NET](https://github.com/imazen/imageflow-dotnet).

-Under the hood, it uses [Imageflow](https://imageflow.io), the fastest image handling library for web servers.
+Under the hood, it uses [Imageflow](https://imageflow.io), the fastest correct image handling library for web servers.
 Imageflow focuses on security, quality, and performance.

 For help migrating from ImageResizer, see [the migrating from ImageResizer](#migrating-from-imageresizer) section and open an issue or email `support@imazen.io` if you have any questions.